Mathias Autret

 Mathias Autret (born 1 March 1991) is a French professional footballer who plays as a left winger for Championnat National 3 club Saint-Pierre Milizac.
 He is a former France youth international, having made two appearances for the under-19 team in 2010.

 Club career

 On 15 May 2010, Autret agreed to a professional contract with Lorient.
 He signed a loan deal with Ligue 2 team Caen on 1 July 2013.

 Style of play

-Autret is a prototypical number 10 possessing great vision, dribbling, and passing skills.
+Autret is a prototypical number 10 possessing dribbling, and passing skills.
 His style of play has been compared to former Ligue 1 Player of the Year Éric Carrière and to Patrick Vieira.